andrebnf/compiler-classes/README.md

 # compiler-classes

-Projects and exercises developed during UFSCar's CS Bachelor's degree for Compiler classes.
+Projects and exercises developed during UFSCar's CS Bachelor's degree for Compiler class (taken on 2016/01).